What Is Abdominal Pain?

-When you come for a consultation to our Chelsea/Union Square, Midtown or Upper East Side NYC offices, our doctors will review your medical history and symptoms before performing a comprehensive examination.
-If necessary, your GI doctor may order blood, urine and or stool tests.
-In some cases, our doctors may need imaging or endoscopy, colonoscopy, small bowel capsule or other medical diagnostic procedure as part of the evaluation.
-Determining the correct diagnosis is the first step to feeling better.
+When you come for a consultation to our Chelsea/Union Square, Midtown or Upper East Side NYC offices, our top abdominal doctors will review your medical history and symptoms before performing a comprehensive examination.
+If necessary, your GI doctor may order blood, urine, and or stool tests.
+In some cases, our doctors may need imaging or endoscopy, colonoscopy, small bowel capsule, or other medical diagnostic procedures as part of the evaluation.
+Determining the correct diagnosis is the first step to abdominal pain relief.

 Your doctor may need to order testing in order to make an accurate diagnosis.

 The treatment depends on an accurate abdominal pain diagnosis by the GI doctor.
 To find out more about your specific treatment options, schedule an appointment with one of our abdominal pain specialist so we can determine an accurate diagnosis and get you on the right track.
 Once they uncover the cause of your abdominal pain, they can discuss your options for treating it whether it be medication, lifestyle modification, surgery or other treatment recommendations.

 What Are the Different Types of Abdominal Pain?